gvwilson/sensibleadventures/shapers/shapers.md

 -   Carnivorous.
 -   Thick hide counts as natural armor.
--   They naturally have a High rating in Swimming.
+-   Naturally have a High rating in Swimming.

 ### Crow